mbender74/ti.bottomsheetcontroller-ios/README.md

 * `nonSystemSheetDisableDimmedBackground:bool`<br/>(optional) when set true, disables the dimmed backgroundView of the sheetcontroller

+* `nonSystemSheetDisableDimmedBackgroundTouchDismiss:bool`<br/>(optional) when set true, disables the touch event on the dimmed backgroundView that will close the sheetController

 * `nonSystemSheetDisablePanGestureDismiss:bool`<br/>(optional) when set true, disables the pan gesture (drag down to close), closing is only possible via closeButton then OR via "close" method

 ## Example